anasanz/PTSabundance/README.md

 This repository contains the following code files:

 #### <ins>GMR folder</ins>
 *CR_model_run_results.r*: R code to arrange the data, run the GMR model and process results

+<ins>optimize_cost folder</ins>: analyses to optimize costs of GMR approach.
+This folder includes:
+- *1.optimize_subsample_dataSum*: Run CMR model by randomly selecting between 50% and 95% of the samples with successful genetic identification.
+- *2.optimize_remove_oc*: Run CMR model by removing between 1 and 3 sampling occasions in all possible combinations
+- *3. process_results*: Assess bias and CV from cost optimization analyses (scripts 1 and 2)

 #### <ins>GeneralHDS</ins>
 *GeneralHDS_model_run_results.r*: R code to arrange the data, run the GeneralHDS model and process results